Lande21/RolandeU.github.io/README.md

 Cameroon-N
 Bangladesh-P
-one uncomfortable thing a day! five yrs ago i was dreamng of this moment!!
+one uncomfortable thing a day! five yrs ago i was dreaming of this moment!!
 I was very considerate of my budget
 May i find what GOD has prepared for me